FORECAST: Some storms could be strong or severe

-CLEVELAND — It will be a warm, humid and active weekend!
-Waves of storms are likely on Saturday and Sunday.
-Potentially a few strong storms on Saturday with a higher threat for strong to severe storms Sunday, especially during the afternoon and evening.
-Storms could contain a few damaging wind gusts, hail, heavy rain, frequent lightning and isolated tornadoes.
+CLEVELAND — Rest of the weekend will be warm, humid and active!
+Waves of storms are possible on Sunday.
+Potentially a few strong storms early Sunday with a higher threat for strong to severe storms Sunday evenin.
+Storms could contain damaging wind gusts, hail, heavy rain, frequent lightning and isolated tornadoes.
 Stay weather aware this weekend and keep checking in with the Power of 5 Weather Team.

-Showers and storms will linger into Monday and gradually come to an end throughout the day.
-Following a cold front, temperatures next week look cooler and more seasonable.
+Showers and storms will linger into Monday morning, but come to an end by the afternoon.
+Following a cold front, temperatures Monday and Tuesday look cooler and more seasonable.

 What To Expect: